rjalejandro/rjalejandro.github.io/_pages/about.md

 I completed my MSc in Biomedical Engineering at University of Lübeck, where I worked with [Nico Bunzeck](https://www.ipsy1.uni-luebeck.de/forschung/ag-bunzeck/) on semantic memory across the life-span.

-I am now a PhD researcher at Ghent University working with [Clay Holroyd](https://lccl.ugent.be/) on diverse aspects of human cognition.
+Currently, I am a PhD researcher at Ghent University working with [Clay Holroyd](https://lccl.ugent.be/) on diverse aspects of human cognition.